iTwin/itwinjs-core/docs/bis/guide/data-organization/information-hierarchy.md

 External Sources can be organized in a hierarchical manner, reflecting how they are laid out in the external repository.
 These External Source hierarchies can co-exist with the other organization mechanisms listed above.

 For example, an iModel Connector synchronizes data from a Road dataset containing 4 dgn files.
 The model-attachments among those dgn files are represented in the iModel by a hierarchy composed of `ExternalSource` instances, which act as the *sources* for the elements in the iModel that were synchronized from the external dgn files.
+The following instance-diagram depicts such situation.
+See [Instance-diagram Conventions](../references/instance-diagram-conventions.md) for details about the conventions used.

 ![External Sources Example](../media/external-sources.png)